Tim Moore (North Carolina politician): Early political career

 When Moore was 26, he was elected chair of the Cleveland County Republican Party in 1997.
-That same year, he was also appointed to the UNC Board of Governors; he was the youngest person to be appointed to that position.
+That same year, he was also appointed to the University of North Carolina Board of Governors; he was the youngest person to be appointed to that position.

-North Carolina House of Representatives
+North Carolina House of Representatives (2003–2025)

 Moore was first elected to the North Carolina House of Representatives in 2002, after defeating the incumbent House Majority Whip, Democratic Representative Andy Dedmon.
 A staunch conservative Republican, Moore spent his first four terms in office in the minority party, as Democrats then controlled the House.
 In 2010, the Republicans won control of the House, and Speaker Thom Tillis appointed Moore to the powerful post of chairman of the Rules Committee, where he became known for abruptly cutting off many floor debates.

 As part of the Republican leadership team in the House, Moore helped pass "sweeping legislation to lower taxes on business, tighten rules on abortion and voting, and decline to extend Medicaid coverage to 500,000 uninsured North Carolinians."
 Moore opposes same-sex marriage, supported a state constitutional amendment to ban same-sex marriage in 2012, and joined legal efforts to defend the ban.
 However, in 2017, when a group of the state House's most conservative Republicans proposed legislation that would declare "null and void" the U.S. Supreme Court decision in Obergefell v.
 Hodges (2015) (which held that there is a constitutional right to same-sex marriage), Moore blocked the bill from advancing in the state House.

 In 2014 Moore was one of the state House's biggest campaign fundraisers.
 His skill at fundraising for the Republican Party contributed to his election as speaker of the North Carolina House in 2015.

 Moore and State Senator Harry Brown were the top two North Carolina lawmakers to gain substantial earmarked funding for their districts in the 2015 state budget, securing a collective total of $19 million.
 Moore defended his use of earmarks for projects in his district.